bengrunfeld/study-notes/react/react-notes-2019.md

 A `controlled component` is a form element that uses React `state` as its single source of truth.

-`Lifting state up` means lifting up state to the closes ancestor of two or more components so that when that state is updated, both components will update and re-render.
+`Lifting state up` means lifting up state to the closest ancestor of two or more components so that when that state is updated, both components will update and re-render.

 ## Forms